KeithAGang/Haka-Server/Readme.md

 ### Using CMake

-Build the project with CMake, then run the `Makefile` or `.sln` and copy the contents of `build/include` into your project or include directory.
+Git clone or doenload this project, Make a build folder inside this project directory then Build the project with CMake, then run the `Makefile` or `.sln` and copy the contents of `build/include` into your project or include directory.
 You can also run the build/`haka_example` to test the basic features of this project.

 ### Using g++